BEng in Computer Science

 • COMP3357 Cryptography

 Remarks: In principle, double counting is not permissible.
-A particular Elective Course shall be counted towards one Focus.
+A particular elective course shall be counted towards one Focus only.

 Degree Classification